Understanding rent increase rules in Dubai

 Rent Regulation in Dubai

 Dubai’s rental market is overseen by the Real Estate Regulatory Agency (RERA), which is part of the Dubai Land Department.
-RERA’s primary goal is to ensure transparency and fairness in real estate dealings, including rental agreements.
+RERA’s primary goal is to ensure transparency in real estate dealings, including rental agreements.

 When it comes to rent increases, RERA enforces a clear set of guidelines through the Dubai Rental Law (Law No. 26 of 2007, as amended by Law No. 33 of 2008).
 These laws are in place to prevent arbitrary rent hikes and protect tenants from sudden and unjustified increases.